Rebel general pledges civilians to run new Syria

 Underlining his commitment to civilian control, Idris said that while the rebel forces were anxious to obtain new weaponry, particularly anti-tank and anti-aircraft missiles, they were ready to wait until the rebels' newly reshaped political leadership was ready to oversee international arms procurement.

 "We are looking to have a Syrian government that has the legitimacy that brings the right to buy weapons," he said.
-A civilian defence minister would handle purchases in due course.
+A civilian defense minister would handle purchases in due course.

 As well as battling Assad, the tasks facing the new military body include coordinating fractured rebel groups and overseeing arms movements which some rebels say are out of control.